miguelmota/shredbeat/README.md

 ## How it works

-It listens to system wide [global keypress](https://github.com/miguelmota/global-keypress) events to determine how fast you're typing.
+Shredbeat listens to system wide [global keypress](https://github.com/miguelmota/global-keypress) events to determine how fast you're typing.
 The faster you type, the faster and louder the music will play.

 ## Development